 Legacy Non-Resident Tuition Waiver

 Non-resident students with parents or grandparents that graduated from UCO may apply and qualify for a non-resident tuition waiver.
-The Legacy Non-Resident Tuition Waiver covers up to 12 hours per fall/spring semester (6 hours per summer) of non-resident undergraduate tuition, and up to 9 hours per fall/spring semester and 3 hours per summer semester of non-resident graduate tuition.
-Students may apply and submit supporting documentation for Legacy Non-Resident Tuition Waiver consideration to firstname.lastname@example.org.
+The Legacy Non-Resident Tuition Waiver covers up to 12 hours per fall/spring semester (six hours per summer) of non-resident undergraduate tuition, up to nine hours per fall/spring semester and three hours per summer semester of non-resident graduate tuition.
+Students may apply and submit supporting documentation for Legacy Non-Resident Tuition Waiver consideration to email@example.com.